Jittering jets by negative angular momentum feedback in cooling flows: Introduction

 I take the view that the most efficient heating mechanism is heating by mixing although many do not accept it, e.g., \cite{SokerHillel2021} and \cite{Brienzaetal2021} for the most recent dispute.

 The most efficient heating of the ICM by mixing takes place when the jets' axes change their directions (e.g., \citealt{Soker2018Jit, Cieloetal2018}).
-For that, in \cite{Soker2018Jit} I proposed a processes by which the feedback cycle includes in it a processes by which the jets' axes change direction over time, the jittering jets in cooling flow scenario.
+For that, in \cite{Soker2018Jit} I proposed that the feedback cycle includes a process where the jets' axes change direction over time, the jittering jets in cooling flow scenario.
 Namely, in addition to influencing the energy and mass of the feedback cycle, the jets influence also the angular momentum of the accreted cold clumps.
-I will elaborate on this in section \ref{sec:AngularMomentum}, and use new results by \cite{Ubertosietal2021} to refine this scenario for the case of the the cooling flow cluster RBS~797 (section \ref{sec:InteractionZone}).
+I will elaborate on this in section \ref{sec:AngularMomentum}, and use new results by \cite{Ubertosietal2021} to refine this scenario for the case of the the cooling flow cluster \astrobj{RBS 797} (section \ref{sec:InteractionZone}).

+\cite{Babuletal2013} previously studies the process by which the central SMBH accretes mass in episodes with stochastic variations of the angular momentum axis.
+This in turn changes the spin of the SMBH, and hence the direction of the jets' axis.
+Their motivation was to account for a uniform heating of the ICM with jets. \cite{Babuletal2013} further mention some specific cooling flow clusters where observations show jet reorientation and study the way by which the accretion gas changes the spin of the SMBH.
+The feeding process of the SMBH in the present study is similar to their picture, but it is not stochastic as I consider that the jets influence the direction of the jets in the next jet-launching episode.

-In a recent thorough and enlightening study of the cooling flow cluster RBS~797, \cite{Ubertosietal2021} find two pairs of bubbles with the two axes of the pairs almost perpendicular to each other.
+In a recent thorough and enlightening study of the cooling flow cluster \astrobj{RBS 797}, \cite{Ubertosietal2021} find two pairs of bubbles with the two axes of the pairs almost perpendicular to each other.
 Moreover, the ages of the two pairs is within $\Delta t_{\rm p} \la 10 \Myr$ from each other.
-They mention that the almost coeval outbursts that form two perpendicular pairs of bubbles resulted from two black holes (for a theoretical study see, e.g., \citealt{LiuFK2004}) or from a reorientation event of the jets' axis (see \citealt{Gittietal2013} for suggesting these two possibilities for RBS~797).
-Each SMBH of the binary launched one pair of jets. \cite{Ubertosietal2021} do not explain why the two pairs of jets be perpendicular to each other.
-I take their results to support the jittering jets in cooling flow scenario flow that I suggested \citep{Soker2018Jit}.
+They suggest that the almost coeval outbursts (jet-launching episodes) that form two perpendicular pairs of bubbles resulted from two black holes (for a theoretical study see, e.g., \citealt{LiuFK2004}) or from a reorientation event of the jets' axis (see \citealt{Gittietal2013} for suggesting these two possibilities for \astrobj{RBS 797}).
+Each SMBH of the binary launched one pair of jets. \cite{Ubertosietal2021} do not explain why the two pairs of jets are perpendicular to each other.
+I take their results to support the jittering jets in cooling flow scenario flow that I suggested \citep{Soker2018Jit}, but note that it might be just a stochastic accretion as \cite{Babuletal2013} suggested.
 However, in the 2018 Research Note I did not specify the zone in the cluster cooling flow where the jets interact with the clumps.
 The analysis of \cite{Ubertosietal2021} allows me to locate the zone where the interaction takes place (section \ref{sec:InteractionZone}).

 Previous observations already indicated the reorientation of active galactic nucleus (AGN) jets' axes on a time scale of few~$\Myr$ (e.g., \citealt{DennettThorpeetal2002, LalRao2007}). \cite{DennettThorpeetal2002} attribute the reorientation of the jets' axis to the accretion disk interaction with the SMBH spin as suggested by \cite{NatarajanPringle1998}.
 This process needs no binary SMBH companion.